pinwheeldd/Recursive_Neural_Net/README.md

 Pytorch Code implementation based on the paper by G. Louppe, K. Cho, C. Becot and K. Cranmer (arXiv:1702.00748).

+Recent publication arXiv:1902.09914

-The goal is to classify boostd top jets and QCD jets.
+The goal is to classify boostd top jets (Signal) vs QCD jets (Background) by utilizing jet clustering history.

 -------------------------------------------------------